Nano-Hydroxyapatite (nHA): Safety, Controversy & Oral Health

 I personally remineralized a spot by using Risewell's Pro toothpaste with contains 5% nHA (and 10% micro), BUT I also did ozone therapy so I can't say with 100% confidence that the toothpaste alone helped or not.

-But my initial leaning is for overall oral care and maintenance you'll probably be just fine with 3-5%, but if you're cavity prone or have a more serious spot you're actively trying to remineralize I would maybe consider 10% nHA like Dr. Jen.
+But my initial leaning is for overall oral care and maintenance you'll probably be just fine with 3-5% if you have a strong and healthy oral environment to start off with.

-*If you are prone to cavities, then there is a deeper root cause that is worth evaluation.
-I recommend a consult with an airway focused dentist.
+If you are prone to cavities, then there is a deeper root cause that is worth evaluation.
+Toothpaste can be a supportive tool, but it is not a cure.
+I would highly recommend a consult with a biologic, airway focused dentist.

 Naturally Derived nHA from Eggshells